Sprockets (Saturday Night Live): Development

 The sketch parodied German stereotypes, especially those pertaining to German seriousness, efficiency, and precision.
-Originally created for the Toronto company of the Second City comedy troupe, Myers later imported the character to television for the Canadian sketch comedy show It's Only Rock & Roll and the American sketch comedy show Saturday Night Live.
+Myers originally created the Sprockets concept for the Toronto company of the Second City comedy troupe.
+He later imported it to television for the Canadian sketch comedy show It's Only Rock & Roll and the American sketch comedy show Saturday Night Live.

 Myers played "Dieter", a bored, disaffected West German expressionist and minimalist who interviewed celebrities in whom he was demonstrably barely interested.
 He invariably sought to bring the discussion around to his "limited" monkey, Klaus, seated on a platform atop a miniature column.
 Myers has stated he based the character on a waiter he encountered, working at The Cameron House in Toronto, as well as German musician Klaus Nomi (after whom said monkey was named).
 Appearing effeminate (in his 1997 return as host Myers introduced his lover Helmut, played by Will Ferrell), Myers' "Dieter" costume consisted of black tights with a matching turtleneck sweater, round wire-rimmed glasses, and slicked-back hair.

-On several occasions, the sketch featured a section titled Germany's Most Disturbing Home Videos.
-This showcased such scenes as an old man's head spinning around; a fat man, clad only in a diaper, cavorting in a lawn sprinkler; a man throwing up after being kicked in the genitals; the seemingly-lifeless body of a tramp whose face is covered with ants; and a man's trousers falling down in public, while he and his girlfriend are viewing an art gallery (the man is wearing a thong).
+On several occasions, the sketch featured a section titled Germany's Most Disturbing Home Videos, spoofing the contemporary America's Funniest Home Videos series.
+In contrast to the cute or slapstick amateur videos shown on the American program, the German videos segment showcased such bizarre scenes as an old man's head spinning around; a fat man, clad only in a diaper, cavorting in a lawn sprinkler; a man vomiting after being kicked in the genitals; the seemingly-lifeless body of a tramp whose face is covered with ants; and a man's trousers falling down in public, while he and his girlfriend are viewing an art gallery (the man is wearing a thong).
 The sketch typically ended with Myers declaring, "Now's the time on Sprockets when we dance!" and performing a jerky, robotic dance with several male stagehands who were similarly dressed in black tights and turtlenecks.

 The theme song for the sketch was Kraftwerk's 1986 song "Electric Café" from a 33 RPM LP record which was sped up by playing it back at 45 RPM.

 Some later sketches featured Dieter outside of his talk show environment starring in parodies of game shows, TV dance parties, and art films.